BandAid-2205/bandaid-2205-be/README.md

 * Fork the repository
 * Clone the fork
 * Install gems and set up your database:
-⋅⋅* bundle install
+  * bundle install
-⋅⋅* rails db:create
+  * rails db:create
-⋅⋅* rails db;migrate
+  * rails db:migrate
 * Install Figaro
-⋅⋅* bundle exec figaro install
+  * bundle exec figaro install
 * Update the application.yml file with ENV variables storing API keys for Yelp and Last.fm (pages for obtaining API keys linked)
 ## Deployment
   BandAid-2205-BE is deployed remotely on Herkou.